 Draklellis says he’s an active non-smoker who almost never stands still, and someone who bikes, hikes and hunts.
 He takes medicine to control cholesterol, regularly sees his primary care doctor, and had no previous heart problems.

 In the week before his heart attack, he was planting trees with his son and thought he pulled a muscle in his shoulder blade.
 “I didn’t think it was unusual.
 I figured I was sore from pushing myself,” he says.

 The night of his heart attack, he started having pain in his forearms.
 His wife called their health insurance company’s nurse assistance line.
 His daughter searched heart attack symptoms on the internet.
 Both urged him multiple times that day to go to the hospital, but it was late and he didn’t think it was that serious.

 Draklellis finally texted his friend, hospital medicine physician Paul Layden, MD, with LVPG Hospital Medicine at Cedar Crest, who told him to get to the emergency department immediately.

 “The reason I’m alive is because I just entered the hospital,” he says, adding CPR started immediately after he collapsed.

-Draklellis says the staff at LVH–Cedar Crest, including his doctor, interventional cardiologist Shailendra Singh, MD, with LVH Cardiology and Lehigh Valley Heart Institute, cared for him at the highest level with the utmost respect and attention.
+Draklellis says the staff at LVH–Cedar Crest, including his doctor, interventional cardiologist Shailendra Singh, MD, with LVH Cardiology and Lehigh Valley Heart and Vascular Institute, cared for him at the highest level with the utmost respect and attention.
 “The people were so amazing, it was unbelievable,” he says.
 Some of those who cared for Draklellis last fall still stop into his diner to say hello and check in on him.